ComputerScienceHouse/altctrl/README.md

 To properly run Garfanzo, you need to pipe the output to another tty.
 You can do this from a desktop session like so:

 Open two terminal emulators.
 In the first terminal run the tty command.
-This command will return the tty device of the terminal emulator.
+This command will return the tty device of the terminal emulator (eg. `/dev/pts/1`).
-In the second terminal navigate to this repo and run, `cargo run --bin garfanzo > {result of tty}`
+In the second terminal navigate to this repo and run, `cargo run -- -d -i garfanzo > /dev/pts/1`

 ### Setting up usb gadget
 Altctrl communicates with the client over the rpi zero's data usb port.